rasmusfr/RxnNet/README.md

 </h4>

-RxnNet is reaction network based python package for property prediction in solids.
+RxnNet is a reaction network based python package for property prediction in solids.

 ## Installation
 Install from source: